Graduate Department of

 The department maintains close relationships with alumni and the accounting profession.
 These relationships provide students the opportunity to interact with professionals and to become more familiar with the accounting environment in business.
 The external support of alumni and friends of the accounting program provides for many enhancements of the learning environment, which result in Florida State University maintaining one of the leading accounting programs in the country.

-Students and faculty in accounting have access to state-of-the-art facilities and materials for learning and research.
-Up-to-date computer technology, excellent library materials, and a wide range of research databases are available.
-Ongoing research in the department covers a wide range of activities, including empirical analyses of financial reporting issues, the examination of behavioral issues in accounting and auditing, and the study of current issues in accounting systems, governmental reporting, assurance services, and taxation.
+Students and faculty in accounting have access to state-of-the-art technology, excellent library materials, and a wide range of research databases are available.
+Ongoing research in the department covers a wide range of activities, including empirical analyses of financial reporting issues, the examination of behavioral issues in accounting and auditing, and the study of current issues in accounting systems, assurance services, and taxation.

 Master of Accounting

 Students in the MAcc program choose a major from three offerings: Assurance and Advisory Services, Generalist, or Taxation.
-Each major requires between five and eight graduate courses in accounting, as well as courses in other business areas, for a total of thirty-three semester hours.
+Each major requires a minimum of seven graduate courses in accounting, as well as courses in other business areas, for a total of thirty semester hours.
 Each major area includes courses specifically designed for that area.
 The MAcc program is structured as a full-time, day-time program; however, students may attend on a part-time basis under certain circumstances.
 Full-time students who have met all prerequisites complete the program in one calendar year.
 New students may enter the program at the beginning of any term.

-A number of fellowships and teaching/research assistantships are awarded by the Department of Accounting to applicants with strong academic credentials.
+A number of fellowships, scholarships, and graduate assistantships are awarded by the Department of Accounting to applicants with strong academic credentials.

 Applications to the MAcc program are considered for anyone with an undergraduate degree in accounting.
-Other undergraduate majors are also considered for admission, but are advised to consult the Master of Accounting Program for Non-accounting Majors section below.
+Other undergraduate majors are also considered for admission but are advised to consult the Master of Accounting Program for non-accounting majors section below.
 Admission decisions are made by an admissions committee after considering all relevant information.
-Applicants are required to submit official transcripts of prior coursework, an acceptable score on the Graduate Management Admissions Test (GMAT), letters of recommendation, a resumé and a personal statement.
-While there are no absolute minimum criteria for admission, successful applicants usually have a GMAT score of 550 or better and a grade point average (GPA) of 3.0 or better in upper-division accounting courses.
+Applicants are required to submit official transcripts of prior coursework, an acceptable score on the Graduate Management Admissions Test (GMAT), letters of recommendation, a résumé and a personal statement.
+Successful applicants usually have a GMAT score of 550 or better and a grade point average (GPA) of 3.0 or better in upper-division accounting courses.
+The GMAT is a university requirement that may be waived if an applicant meets certain criteria.
+The department also offers a combined BS/MAcc pathway that allows highly qualified FSU undergraduate students the opportunity to accelerate their coursework and take up to nine semester hours of graduate coursework, which may be counted toward both the BS and MAcc degrees.
+More information is in the Combined BS/MAcc Pathway section below.

 Specific course requirements in the Master of Accounting program are under continuous review.
-For current course requirements, contact: Graduate Office, College of Business, P.O.
-Box 3061110, Florida State University, Tallahassee, FL, 32306-1110, or via email at firstname.lastname@example.org.
+For current course requirements, please visit https://business.fsu.edu/macc or contact The Graduate Programs Office at email@example.com.

 Master of Accounting Program for Non-Accounting Majors

 The Department of Accounting also offers a MAcc program for non-accounting undergraduate majors.
 The first part of the program consists of undergraduate foundation courses.
 The second part of the program consists of the MAcc coursework described above.
-Although these courses can be completed as a non-degree student or a second degree-seeking student, students in this program can be admitted to the MAcc program upon meeting the requirements, typically a 3.0 GPA and 550 GMAT score.
 Students in the program must maintain at least a 3.0 GPA.
+The foundation courses can also be completed as a non-degree seeking student or a second degree-seeking student, prior to admission to the MAcc program.

 Required Undergraduate Foundation Courses